 Take yourself on a walking tour of the island including as visit to the lighthouse, the power station and Reef Education Centre.

 The lighthouse was the first lighthouse in Australia constructed of timber a clad with cast iron.
 The parts were fabricated in England, and shipped to Lady Elliot where it was assembled into the 17m structure that we see today.

 The power station currently has 128 panels charging 72 batteries providing a renewable energy capacity of 28kW.
 An impressive looking installation, not only does it not generate carbon pollution, it creates no noise pollution either.
 The resort requires additional power provided by a diesel generator – though plans are in place to bring the total number of panels to 190 the near future.
 Ultimately, the long term goal is keep the diesel generator only as a backup.

 Finally, drop into the Reef Education centre which is great for families and particularly kids.
 There are a number of fact sheets available on the Lady Elliot website on everything from the history of the island to the flora and fauna.
-Read these, and download to your tablet before your trip to whet your appetite for this amazing place.
+They even have apps so you can take the info with you in your pocket.

 Turtle nesting takes place between November and March, usually after dark when there is sufficient water for the turtles to get ashore.
 Nest are dug in the sand in front of the resort and at either end of the runway.
 The females lay clutches of eggs at approximately two weekly intervals.

 On LEI the hatchlings appear 8 to 9 weeks later (between January and May), again usually after dark, though they can appear in late afternoons on cooler or overcast days.
 When the hatchlings emerge from the sand they find there way to the water by heading downhill and towards the lowest and brightest light on the horizon, which in the natural environment is the ocean.
 If you are fortunate to witness either of these natural events, please ensure you are aware of the protocols to be observed.